cch5ng/se_tndm/README.md

 ## Known Issues

+I had some challenges with implementing a test related to game state.
+For example one of the tests for the App component was giving unexpected results where parts of the resulting question view were rendering in a repetitive way, after clicking the Start button (although after each cleanup was applied and I could not reproduce that issue in the running application).
+As a result, I did not test certain items after that part of the user flow:

+* Missing test to check if the conditional Next button is hidden/rendered to the page

+* Missing test to check if the conditional Done button is hidden/rendered to the page

 A small item I might change would be to define global variables using Sass variables for colors used in this main theme and items like font sizes, colors, common spacings.
 For this project instance it was not difficult to keep this relatively consistent because I was working independently but in a project with larger scope, I think it would be more effective to have global styles centrally organized.

 In this version I used the App.module.css file as a kind of global style container.
 I also chose to use CSS modules in order to avoid classname conflicts across different components.